Garam0111/gjeong/README.md

 Repository of bits of codes that originally written or adapted by Garam Jeong.
 Purposes of adaptation was to apply the original codes for a certain target data sturcture.

   - Original Scirpts: Original (Written by Garam Jeong)
   - Adpated Scripts: Adapted from oroginal scripts.
-The source of original scripts and the major adaptation were marked the beginning of the scripts
+The source of original scripts and the major adaptation were marked at the head descirition of the scripts.